LeoPlatform/rstreams/content/rstreams-node-sdk/streams-primer.md

 {{</ collapse-light >}}

 {{< collapse-light "Care to read why streams might be worth it for you?" >}}
 Why code in a series of chained steps?
 Sounds complicated.
-The answer is you turn to streaming when you are working with systems where you need to process data as it is coming in because so much data needs to flow in that you can't wait to start sending it out.
+You turn to streaming when you are working with systems that need to process data as soon as it is received because so much data needs to flow in that you can't wait to start sending it out.

-It's also applicable when you need to minimize the delay in processing lots of data.
-Finally, it's a great way to creat a reactive system, where the data that flows are events that cause distributed event handlers to wake up and process them, moving and transforming them from one place to another.
+Streaming is also applicable when you need to minimize the delay in processing lots of data.
+It's a great way to create a [reactive system](https://www.reactivemanifesto.org/), where the data that flows are events that cause distributed event handlers to wake up and process them, movingand transforming them from one place to another.
 {{</ collapse-light >}}

 # Pipes and Streams